-Having just looked at client-based employee monitoring, it is crucial to note that few EM products currently use this technique in a system-wide fashion.
+Having just looked at client-based EM, it is crucial to note that few EM products currently use this technique in a system-wide fashion.
 WebSense, SurfControl, Elron Internet Manager, and MIMESweeper, for example, are all server-based.
 Practically all the EM software installed at major companies is server-based.
-However, client-based monitoring does make a good illustration of what's technically possible with employee-monitoring software available today; one just has to remember that this particularly-intrusive technique is not in widespread use.
+However, client-based recording does make a good illustration of what's technically possible with employee monitoring software available today; one just has to remember that this particularly-intrusive technique is not in widespread use.
 As the Spector example illustrates, though, HR departments may be using such products to deal with specific problem employees.

 Some workplace surveillance products, like Trisys Insight, are hybrids.
 (See http://www.born2e.com/isgt/MainPage.asp for a live online demo; you get to snoop on selected Trisys employees.)
 This involves a small "agent" program on the PC used by the employee, which sends messages to a server program.
 This company even offers an "outsourced" service, whereby Trisys itself will monitor your employees' activities for you.
 Trisys doesn't monitor specifics like keystrokes or the text of email messages.
 Instead, it concentrates on measuring the amount of time spent at web sites or using specific applications.

-Having speculated earlier in this paper that it might be natural for Microsoft to indirectly enter the employee-monitoring business by way of adding additional management features to its operating systems, and having just suggested a trend towards doing more client-based monitoring via "agent" programs, here are some other possible future trends in employee monitoring:
+Having speculated earlier in this paper that it might be natural for Microsoft to indirectly enter the EM business by way of adding additional management features to its operating systems, and having just suggested a trend towards doing more client-based surveillance via "agent" programs, here are some other possible future trends in employee monitoring:

-- On the other hand, "divergence" away from the PC into wireless devices will force employee-monitoring vendors to keep up, perhaps by putting monitoring software into wireless networks; there may also be a call for integration with location tracking (GPS).
+- On the other hand, "divergence" away from the PC into wireless devices will force EM vendors to keep up, perhaps by putting spy software into wireless networks; there may also be a call for integration with location tracking (GPS).

-With at least fifty different employee-monitoring products on the market, there will inevitably be some industry consolidation.
+- With at least fifty different user activity recording products on the market, there will inevitably be some industry consolidation.
 Already, SurfControl has acquired the CyberPatrol, SurfWatch, and LittleBrother products, and Emu Tech in Australia.
 Telemate.Net is being acquired by Verso Technologies.

 Truly, as noted above, relatively inexpensive software now makes these capabilities cheap and potentially ubiquitous.

 However, it's important to appreciate the differences among workplace surveillance programs.
-There is generally a trade-off between real-time monitoring (the employer can watch what the employees do, as they do it), on the one hand, and the ability to take a perfect picture of employee activities, on the other.
+There is generally a trade-off between real-time logging (the employer can watch what the employees do, as they do it), on the one hand, and the ability to take a perfect picture of employee activities, on the other.
 Right now, ubiquitous, fine-grained employee monitoring is technically feasible but not a widespread practice.
-As noted above, most companies that even employ employee-monitoring software (and recall that they are still in a minority) use the server-based approach, which can be intrusive enough, but which doesn't have quite the intrusive capabilities of client-based monitoring.
+As noted above, most companies that even employ spy software (and recall that they are still in a minority) use the server-based approach, which can be intrusive enough, but which doesn't have quite the intrusive capabilities of client-based user activity recording.